Riley-Py/UWaterloo-Work/SCI 238/Chapter 2 - Discovering the Universe Yourself/Seasons on Earth.md

 - Equinoxes: Sun rises precisely due east and sets precisely due west

 ### Seasonal changes are more extreme at high latitudes
-- Due to the fact that at the poles, sometimes the sun
+- Due to the fact that at the poles, there are 6 months that the sun would be above the horizon and 6 months when the sun would be below the horizon